keligijus/dynamic-folder-app/readme.md

 Run `$ npm install`, `$ bower install`, `$ gulp serve` and you're good.

 Sorry for a ton (~160mb) of files.
-That's the price we'll have to pay for using Yoeman.
+That's the price we'll have to pay for using a Yoeman generator.

 ##Choices & Decisions

 I've used a [Gulp Angular Generator](https://github.com/Swiip/generator-gulp-angular) for rapid development.

 Angular is perfect for this kind of task as it allows a lot of tasks to be done directly in HTML.

+[Angular Material](https://material.angularjs.org/latest/) to take care of visual styling and layout.

 The app calls a template of a tree node recursively.
 This way it's possible to achieve virtually unlimited depth of the folder tree.